niteshkumarm287/devops-1.1/ci-python-app/README.md

 ## License 📜
 This project is licensed under the MIT License.

 ---

+## 🏆 Credits
+This project was inspired by and incorporates elements from [fastapi](https://github.com/docker/awesome-compose/tree/master/fastapi), which has been generously made available under the CC0 1.0 Universal License.

+Under this license, the authors have waived all copyright and related rights to the work to the fullest extent permitted by law.
+We are deeply grateful for their contribution to the open-source community.
+For details on the license, please visit CC0 1.0 Universal.

+---

 Feel free to extend or modify based on your deployment needs.
 Happy coding! 🎉